vitaliyshvarz/jest-coverage-guard/README.md

 ## Why use it?

+ You can use this to fail your CI pipeline when code coverage is not good enough.
  This script should be executed only after jest generated the coverage report!
  This script with check your committed and uncommitted files

  This script is checking code coverage in